5 Reasons Why I Love Travelling Alone

 #4 Stronger, better, more confident at dance parties

 Do you squirm at the idea of eating dinner alone?
 Could you walk into a gig in a foreign city and sip a beer by yourself until the band hits the stage?
 For sure, the hardest part of travelling alone is going out at night, especially if you’re shy, but you build up resilience over time.

 I’m at the point now where all-night raves in Barcelona don’t faze me; I just turn up and dance.
 I’ve sat through degustation meals at Michelin-starred Italian restaurants, reading my book or scrolling Instagram between courses, feeling happy in my own skin.
 It might be hard work at first, but travelling alone pushes you out of your comfort zone and into the world.
 And the world really isn’t that scary.

 #5 Being alone makes you less alone in the world

 Still, sometimes, it’s nice to talk.
 It’s nice to meet new people when you travel, especially locals, and it’s much harder to meet people when you’re a couple.
 When my boyfriend and I travel together, we’re a locked-up little unit, content in our bubble of intimacy and in-jokes.
 When I travel alone, I’m more open to seeing where a conversation will go.
 I’m more open – period – out of necessity as much as anything else.

 Some of it is fleeting – a chat on a park bench in New York, a drink with a guy who sold me jeans in Amsterdam – but sometimes it sticks.
-My Canadian friend Sarah fell in beside me on a walking tour in London; my mate Coco posted me a record and some chocolate after I gave her a lift out of Keflavik Airport.
+I met my Canadian friend Sarah when she fell in beside me on a walking tour in London; my new mate Coco posted me a record and some chocolate after I gave her a lift out of Keflavik Airport.
 I have a network of friends around the world that I’ve met while travelling solo.
 This, if nothing else, is a great reason to go it alone.